 Google’s ranking algorithms are constantly updated, and this change can go up to 500-600 times a year.
-These are minor tweaks or experiments.
-SERPs are usually not impacted by these changes.
+Most of these changes are minor tweaks or experiments, and SERPs are usually not impacted by these changes.

 “Medic” Core Update – August 1, 2018

-The “Medic” Core update was released over a week’s period and made its impact on search results on August 1 and 2 in 2018.
-The major impact was on health and wellness vertical and YMYL (Your Money Your Life) sites, but many other sites also bore the impact.
+The Medic Core update was released over a week’s period made it’s impact on SERPs on August 1 & 2 in 2018.
+It mainly affected health & wellness verticals and YMYL (Your Money Your Life) Sites, but some others also bore the impact.
 These sites provide decision-making advice on health, legal and financial concerns, require users’ personal information and contain a page to perform monetary transactions.

-Google called it a “broad core algorithm update” and subtly mentioned that there is nothing websites that now performed lower could do about it except focus on creating great content.
+Google called it a “broad core algorithm update” and subtly mentioned that websites affected should focus on creating better content.

 Mobile Speed Update – July 9, 2018

 After 6 months of preparation, Google rolled out the mobile speed update on July 9, 2018.
-As per Google, this only impacted the slowest sites on the internet and search performance of most websites would not be impacted.
+According to Google, this update only impacted the slowest sites online.
+Otherwise, search performance of most websites stayed the same.

-To measure the page speed performance of their page, Google suggested developers to use metrics from tools like Page Insights, Lighthouse and the chrome user experience report to measure a website’s speed performance.
+To measure the speed performance for each page, Google suggested web developers to use metrics.
+These tools include Page Insights, Lighthouse, Chrome User Experience Report and more.

 “Brackets” Core Update – March 8, 2018

-Brackets, a core update, focused on content quality.
-As per the industry experts, the Brackets update was an improvement on the Fred update released in March 2017.
+Brackets focused on content quality and was an improvement on the Fred update released in March 2017.

-Nobody knows why the update was called “Brackets”, but it was coined by Glenn Gabe.
-The update continued for two weeks and as a result, rankings of many websites saw fluctuation.
+Nobody knows why the update was called “brackets’, but it was coined by Glenn Gabe.
+The update continued for 2 weeks and as a result, rankings of many websites saw fluctuation.

 “Maccabees” Update – December 14, 2017

 In December 2017, the Maccabees algorithm was brought out with multiple changes.
 The update focused on search and keyword relevancy and websites with keyword stuffing suffered.
-Others which were affected were sites with too many affiliate links, black hat link building practices, no schema.org integration and, too many pages displaying similar content.
+Others which were affected were sites with too many affiliate links, used black hat link building practices, no schema.org integration and, consisted too many pages with similar content.

-Many websites which were affected and had their rankings dropped drastically were able to recover quickly after removing the bad practices from their website.
-But panicking to update your website overnight as per the Google’s latest algorithm can do more harm than good.
+Many websites which were affected and had their rankings dropped drastically were able to recover quickly by removing the bad practices from their sites.

 “Fred” (Unconfirmed) – March 8, 2017